Efficient Wideband DoA Estimation with a Robust Iterative Method for Uniform Circular Arrays: Simulation Results

-Note from TABLE I that the search steps $v_\theta$ and $v_\phi$, and the number of frequency points $Z$ severely affect the computational complexity of each method.
-To explicitly reveal such depend-ence, we measure the running time with different search steps and number of frequency points.
+Note from Table 1 that the angle sampling steps $v_\theta$ and $v_\phi$, and the number $Z$ of frequency points severely affect the computational complexity of each method.
+To explicitly reveal such dependence, the running times of RIPF-CSM and the benchmark methods are respectively measured with different angle sampling steps and the number of frequency points.
+The results with $N=1,2,3$ are shown in Fig. 5.